BinaryBand/P2P/API.md

-# P2P RPC API Documentation
+# P2P RPC API Documentation (Client-Agnostic)

-This P2P application now runs as an HTTP RPC service instead of an interactive CLI.
-You can interact with it using HTTP requests.
+This P2P RPC server is now **client-agnostic** and operates as a pure request processor.
+Instead of managing its own P2P node, it provides validation and processing services for external P2P clients.

 ## Base URL